JasjotbirSingh/XVAA/README.md

 ## Data
-All data can be found in the folder 'data'.
+All data can be found in the folder _data_.
 This contains the two data sets of the questions and the information given by the candidates.
-The sub-folder 'tweets' also contains all the candidates' tweets.
+The sub-folder _tweets_ also contains all the candidates' tweets.

 ## py_webapp
 The first part of the web application, which was developed with Streamlit, can be found in this folder.